TheDragonCode/api-response/README.md

 ## Installation

-To get the latest version of Laravel Exceptions, simply require the project using [Composer](https://getcomposer.org/):
+To get the latest version of ApiResponse, simply require the project using [Composer](https://getcomposer.org/):

 ```bash
 $ composer require andrey-helldar/api-response